 • Weekly linen and towels (both pool and bathroom) change

-• Welcome hamper with Nespresso Capsules (please consider that the villa is self-catered but we are glad to include an initial provision of bottled water, coffee powder, tea, sugar, cooking and table salt, olive oil and coffee capsules upon arrival).
+• Welcome hamper with an initial provision of bottled water, coffee capsules, tea, sugar, cooking and table salt, olive oil

 Staff | Service on request